kwabounga/tattools-rn/README.md

 you will have this issue
 https://github.com/expo/expo-cli/issues/1074

-so downgrade to version 12.9  or change
+so downgrade to version 12.9  or directly change

 ```js
 var sharedBlacklist = [